Skip to main content

 The key issue is not simply that meal rallied.
 It is where the rally sits in the broader range.
 A move of this size near the upper end of the yearly band tells you the market is testing whether feed tightness deserves a higher regime rather than a brief squeeze.

 That is important because agricultural inflation often reappears first in intermediate inputs, not in the headline grain contract that gets the most media attention.
-Meal is one of those intermediate signals.
+Meal is one of those intermediate indicators.
 If it stays firm, the read-through for livestock and consumer protein margins becomes more immediate.

 Winners and losers